 Families work closely with program coordinator Allie Hamel throughout the matching process.
 Once your family’s guidelines are established, Carolina Adoption Services may utilize China’s national waiting child registry, or our orphanage partnership, to identify a child.

 The matching process may take up to 7 months, depending on the children waiting for their forever families and your parent profile.
 If you are matched with a child from the CCCWA shared list, you will be notified and will have 48 hours to submit the necessary paperwork.
-This paperwork is sent to CCCWA to be reviewed and approved.
-If approved, CCCWA will issue a pre-approval letter.
+This paperwork is sent to the CCCWA to be reviewed and approved.
+If approved, the CCCWA will issue a pre-approval letter.

 Families hoping to be matched with a younger child with minor and correctable special needs must first submit their dossier to China before receiving a match.
-Single women and couples who will consider a child on the Special Focus list may receive a match before their home study and dossier are completed.
+Single women and couples who will consider a child on the Special Focus list may receive a match before their dossier is completed.

 After your dossier and your match are both approved, the CCCWA will send the final acceptance confirmation letter.
 You will sign this letter and submit your I800 application to US Immigration.

-Travel will be scheduled within about 2 to 3 months for a 12 to 14 day trip.
+Parents will travel about 5-7 months after receiving a referral.
+The trip lasts 12 to 14 days.
 This single trip will be where you meet your child and take the steps to complete paperwork in China.

 China: The Country